Amanita crocea: Similar species

 It is similar to Amanita fulva (orange-brown ringless amanita or tawny grisette) and A. caesarea (Caesar's mushroom), belonging to the Vaginatae and Caesareae sections of the Amanita genus, respectively.

 The edible tawny grisette is a basidiomycete mushroom located in North America and Europe.
 It is easily confused with the 'death cap', though is not as substantial.
 The structure is relatively flimsy and the hollow stem often breaks, even when handled very gently.
 It has fibres on its stalk usually.

-The second similar species, the Caesar's mushroom, is the type species (a species to which the name of a genus is permanently linked) of the Caesareae section of the genus Amanita.
+The second similar species, the Caesar's mushroom, is the type species (a species that taxonomically defines a genus or other taxon higher than species-level) of the Caesareae section of the genus Amanita.
 It has a distinctive orange cap, yellow gills and stem.
 Similar orange-capped species occur in North America and India.